id-contact/docs/webdocs/docs/setup.md

 slug: setup
 ---

-This guide aimes to provide a complete introduction to setting up a first ID Contact environment.
+This guide aims to provide a complete introduction to setting up a first ID Contact environment.
 It provides guidance on an initial setup and configuration for the core, an authentication plugin and a communication plugin.

 The resulting setup can be used as a starting point for further experimentation with the ID Contact ecosystem.
 In particular, our use here of the test authentication and communication plugins makes this setup particularly well suited for as a starting point for a development environment for new ID Contact plugins.

 ## Design

 As ID Contact is quite flexible, before we start setting up the various components we will first need to decide on what we want.
 In this tutorial we will make it our goal to set up a single flow, test_purpose, for which users need to reveal their test_attribute.
-We want to enable the test authentication plugin for this flow, as well as the test communication plugin, but wont focus on further plugins.
+We want to enable the test authentication plugin for this flow, as well as the test communication plugin, but won't focus on further plugins.

 Thus, we will need to setup 3 components:
  - The ID Contact core.